APPLICATION DEADLINE: Wednesday, March 15, 2023

 Additional funding received as a result of the seed money grant should be reported to OCR with the amount, source, and how the seed money grant helped in obtaining the additional funding.

 Publications and Publicity

-- If the institution receiving or disbursing the Ohio Cancer Research funds with which the invention was made has an established patent policy and procedure administering inventions, Ohio Cancer Research will defer to that policy with the following restrictions:
+All inventions made with the support, in whole or in part, of OCR funds shall be timely reported to OCR.
+If the institution receiving or disbursing the OCR funds with which the invention was made has an established patent policy and procedure administering inventions, OCR will defer to that policy with the following restrictions:

 - Decide that no patent applications are to be filed.

 - Release the invention to the inventor or his designee.

 - If the invention is administered by a research corporation or other similar nonprofit organization, OCR may determine that a share of the income is to be paid to the inventor(s), but not to exceed twenty-five percent (25%) of the gross royalty income.

 Notwithstanding any of the foregoing, if any invention is made with the joint support of OCR and any agency or department of the United States Government, OCR will defer to the patent policy of that agency or department upon receipt of a written statement by the appropriate agency of government notifying OCR of its position with respect to the invention in question.